mbrandonw/mbrandonw.github.io/_drafts/html-pretty-printing.md

 image: TODO
 ---

+{% include server-side-series.html sequence="4" %}

-In a [previous article]({% post_url 2017-06-27-view-functions-vs-templates %}) we implemented a naive HTML renderer by recursively walking the node tree and rendering each atomic unit.
+In a [previous article]({% post_url 2017-06-23-rendering-html-dsl-in-swift %}) we implemented a naive HTML renderer by recursively walking the node tree and rendering each atomic unit.
 The implementation was simple, and it produces a “minified” version of the HTML since there were no newlines or spaces to make the result more readable.
 Sometimes we want to produce a string representation that is easier to grok, for example in development mode of a server it can be helpful to have nicely formatted HTML, and it can be useful for doing [“snapshot testing”](https://facebook.github.io/jest/docs/snapshot-testing.html
 ) of documents.

 “Pretty printing” is the act of taking a piece of data, and printing it to a string that in some sense is aesthetically pleasing.
 For example, HTML is a tree of nodes that make up a document, and can be printed to a string in a variety of ways: